SnailNail/xcxtool/README.md

 directory, and output a sites.csv and inventory.csv to the current working directory.

-The `--sites`, `--inventory` and `--layout` options to control which files are output. if any of those options are specified, only those files will be output
+The `--sites`, `--inventory`, `--layout` and `--frontiernav` options control which files are output. if any of those options are specified, only those files will be output

 ### Configuration